Rockwood Geo Pro 20BHS—small trailer with big heart

 It didn’t take long before Rockwood had to build another production facility for these.
 Yes, they were that popular.

-Of all the Geo Pro lines this is the largest.
+Of all the Geo Pro lines, this is the largest.
 This floor plan can sleep six people.
 That’s a lot of people in a small space, but it can be done.

 The way this was accomplished is with an east-west short queen bed at the front.
-Now, I know, for some of you, that just took this out of the running.
+Now, I know for some of you that just took this out of the running.
 I dig that—I’m the same.
 But if I were younger, crawling over my partner in the middle of the night wouldn’t be such a feat.

 Bunk flex

 That brings us to the bunks in the back, and there is an upper and lower berth.
 These remind me of the bunks in old railroad cars.
-Like those railroad berths, each occupant has their own curtain and a ladder is included so the top tier sleeper can get up there.
+Like those railroad berths, each occupant has their own curtain, and a ladder is included so the top-tier sleeper can get up there.

 Each sleeper also gets their own power with a household and USB outlet in each bunk.
 However, whoever is selling these USB outlets to Rockwood shouldn’t put the ever-on green light in them.
-I have one next to my side of the bed in my own trailer—some black nail polish has solved the light issue.
+I have one next to my side of the bed in my trailer—some black nail polish has solved the light issue.

 These bunks also have another trick up their sleeve in that the lower bunk flips up to reveal cargo space.
 That space can be accessed by a door to the outside.
 This is enough space for a couple of eBikes or some of the things you might bring camping when you have a collection of younger campers with you.
 It really does make this more useful.

 With a trailer that’s this short, there’s not a huge amount of room for living and kitchen space, but it’s not bad.
 There is a four-person dinette in a slide room.
 Know that any structural thing in the interior of a Rockwood is built of welded aluminum.
-That is highly unusual in the RV world and a very nice touch.
+That is highly unusual in the RV world—and a very nice touch.

 It’s lighter and stronger.

-The kitchen consists of a single-bowl square sink and the usual three-burner stove top, which actually incorporates a usable larger oven.
+The kitchen consists of a single-bowl square sink and the usual three-burner stovetop, which actually incorporates a usable larger oven.
 That is not something you expect in a smaller trailer at all.
 There’s a 12-volt fridge, of course.

 For a diminutive trailer, this one does have a fair amount of storage space inside.
 There is a pantry or closet (your choice) between the kitchen and the bathroom.
 I also like that the cabinetry in these is still true hardwood construction for doors and drawer fronts and such.
 The company has its own cabinet shop.